RTXteam/RTX/code/ARAX/BiolinkHelper/README.md

 biolink_helper.get_descendants("biolink:ChemicalEntity")
 biolink_helper.get_descendants(["biolink:ChemicalEntity", "biolink:Protein"])
 biolink_helper.get_descendants("biolink:ChemicalEntity", include_mixins=False)
+biolink_helper.get_descendants("biolink:Protein", include_conflations=False)
+biolink_helper.get_descendants("biolink:related_to")
 ```

 Ancestors/descendants are always returned in a list.
 Relevant mixins are included in the returned list by default, but you can turn that behavior off via the `include_mixins` parameter, as shown in some of the above examples.
+Inclusion of ARAX-defined conflations can be controlled via the `include_conflations` parameter (default is True).

 Other available methods include getting **canonical predicates**: